Critical Care Nursing Certificate Program

 Please note: the program has been developed for critical care nurses working or hired into Level 3 ICUs.

-Our Critical Care Nursing Certificate Program (CCNU120) is available by contract only to hospitals that will be sponsoring RNs either currently working in or newly hired to work in their Critical Care settings.
+Our Critical Care Nursing Certificate Program (CCNU120) is only available by contract to hospitals that will be sponsoring RNs either currently working in or newly hired to work in their critical care settings.

 This course is not available for individual registration.